 Many states have reported either waiting lists or changes in their ADAP, insurance, and other programs.
 Co-pays and deductibles associated with private insurance, state subsidized insurance, or Medicare can make accessing lifesaving medications very difficult.

-difficulties.
+Most drug companies have programs to provide free drugs to people with no insurance, inadequate insurance, or financial difficulties.
 Each program has different requirements, and often, a healthcare provider needs to make the phone call, and fill out a form.

 Patient Assistance Programs